Fitbit Ace - Digital Trends | Digital Trends

-Fitbit’s first fitness tracker geared for children – the Fitbit Ace – can track a child’s activity and provide parents with an overview of what they’re up to.
+Fitbit’s first fitness tracker geared for children – the Fitbit Ace – can track a child’s activity and provide parents with an overview of their steps and sleep for the day.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.